aws/aws-advanced-go-wrapper/docs/contributor-guide/ContributorGuide.md

 ## Architecture

-For more information on how the AWS Advanced NodeJS Wrapper functions and how it is structured, please visit [Architecture](./Architecture.md).
+For more information on how the AWS Advanced Go Wrapper functions and how it is structured, please visit [Architecture](./Architecture.md).